Dmitrii-Tomin/torsen_differential/README.md

      This was printed on an old printer, so the fit might be too loose.

 4. **Assemble the Model:**
-   - Follow the assembly instructions provided in the `assembly_guide_torsen.pdf` included in the repository.
+   - Follow the assembly instructions provided in the `torsen_differential_assembly_guide.pdf` included in the repository.

 5. **Modify:**
-   - If you want to modify something you can download the `Fusion_torsen.f3d` file and do your modifications in Fusion.
+   - If you want to modify something you can download the `torsen_differential_fusion.f3d` file and do your modifications in Fusion.

 ## Acknowledgements